ArhanAnsari/reddit-clone/README.md

 ---

-Built with ❤️ using Next.js, Sanity, Clerk, and OpenAI
+Built with ❤️ using Next.js, Sanity, Clerk, and Gemini